-Click on the option in the sidebar menu or the button to the right of the credential to start the process.
+- Click on the LinkedIn 'Share' button at the bottom of the credential window.
 If you are not already logged in to your LinkedIn account you will be prompted to do so.

 You will then have a lovely big statement about your achievement that is visible to all your connections.
 Do bear in mind though that as time goes by this will drop through the newsfeed and become less visible.